TomasSkotare/visp_matlab_loader/visp_matlab_loader/USAGE_GUIDE.md

 print(result)
 ```

+### WARNING: Deletion of output.mat
+In the current version, outputs are always saved in the current directory as output.mat.
+This file is then automatically deleted after having been read.
+If you already have a file named this,
+it will either be deleted or cause an error.

 ## In the case where no wrapper has been defined, the user must instead call the function knowing the input themselves:
 ```
 from visp_matlab_loader.find_compiled_projects import CompiledProjectFinder